raiderx/synctime-demo/README.md

 * storage

-  Object that stores synchronisation data, by default such data is stores in cookie.
+  Object that stores synchronisation data, by default such data is stored in cookie.
 You can use custom storage, for example:

   ```javascript